 I also found this list from Fresh Mommy to be huge help in knowing what essential oils to use when during the back to school chaos.
 This detailed list walks you through the best oils to get the kids out of bed, which to use as homework helpers, and even some that keep the lice away!

 Back to School Survival Guide Tip #3 – ALLERGIES

 Allergies are really important and sometimes dangerous aspects for our children and their classmates.
-Making a note of the classroom allergies is key when planning ahead for packed lunches, special events, and birthdays.
+School districts all have different lunch rules, but I always want to make sure to speak with my child’s teachers to find out about any allergies.
+Making a note of the classroom allergies is key when planning ahead for packed lunches, a school snack, special events, and birthdays.
 Knowing that you’re doing your part and hopefully the other parents are too to keep everyone safe is peace of mind.
 I usually note the allergies on a post it and stick it on the side of the fridge or somewhere convenient that I can easily refer to when prepping food.
 I tend to end up memorizing it and no longer needing the visual but its a place to start.

 Back to School Survival Guide Tip #4 -DEVELOP LUNCH BOX/EASY DINNER IDEAS

 I love researching new recipes that will excite my kids.
 Though my kids aren’t really picky eaters they can sometime’s get a bit bored.
 I love finding meal ideas ahead of time to try out before the school year so I can already know what they loved or maybe not so much.
 I do my best to give them balanced meals while also having fun with flavors and cuisines.
 Ryder’s favorite cuisine is Indian!